Modern Raised Gilding with Huy Hoang Dao

 • Embossing tools

-• pencil, eraser, ruler
+• Pencil, eraser, ruler

-Please note that registration will close on June 1st, 2026.
+Please note that registration will close on May 31st, 2026.

 Cancellation policy: Cancellations are allowed at any time, however refunds will only be issued if there is a waitlisted student who will fill your place.